Washington’s Slice of Bavaria Dazzles Visitors With Year-Round Fun Activities

 Deeper in the backcountry, snowmobiles zoom along about 150 miles of trail in the lower elevations of the surrounding foothills and mountains, which rise as high as 7,000 feet.

 The winter fun in Leavenworth isn’t limited to the ski slopes.
-Kids of all ages make furry friends at the Leavenworth Reindeer Farm, a family operation where visitors can feed, pet and take photos with reindeer.
+Kids of all ages will make furry friends at the Leavenworth Reindeer Farm, a family operation where visitors can feed, pet and take photos with reindeer.
 November and December tours typically include cocoa, cider and cookies — and Santa Claus is known to stop by in the days leading up to Christmas.
 Reservations are required and should be made up to two months in advance of the height of the holiday season.

-Winter is a prime time to spot migrating bald eagles at nearby parks such as Lake Wenatchee State Park and along the Wenatchee River, which runs through town and provides a dependable source of food for eagles.
+Or bundle up, throw a blanket over your legs, and take a horse-drawn sleigh ride into the surrounding mountain valleys.
+Winter is also a prime time to spot migrating bald eagles at nearby parks such as Lake Wenatchee State Park and along the Wenatchee River, which runs through town and provides a dependable source of food for eagles.

-Surrounded by the 4-million-acre Okanogan-Wenatchee National Forest, Leavenworth has more than 800 miles of trails and high-flying fun for active thrill-seekers in warmer months.
+Surrounded by the nearly 4-million-acre Okanogan-Wenatchee National Forest, Leavenworth has more than 800 miles of trails and high-flying fun for active thrill-seekers in warmer months.